buildbotics/tpl-docs/Drawing Aids Library.md

 ###FourPointTensionedBSpline(S)
 ####Description
-FourPointTensionedBSpline accepts one object argument, S, and creates a spline curve between the the two "knots" in the point list provided in "S.points" and places the result in the "S.spline" property of the argument object, S.  The tension of the resulting spline is defined by the S.tension property and the number of points to return is defined by the S.grain property.
+FourPointTensionedBSpline accepts one object argument, S, and creates a spline curve between  the two "knots" in the point list provided in "S.points" and places the result in the "S.spline" property of the argument object, S.  The tension of the resulting spline is defined by the S.tension property and the number of points to return is defined by the S.grain property.
 ####Example
 The following code creates a 10 point spline between the two knots (points 1 and 2) of the point list.
 ```